Holeryn/Baremetal_stuffs/barebones/Readme.md

-# A really barbone os
+# Another x86 barbone os

 It is divides in: